library(palmerpenguins)

 #> 1 Adelie 3750

 #> 2 Gentoo 5200You are building a list with two elements (name and mass), both of length 2.
-R adds a class attribute ("data.frame") and row numbers, but the underlying structure is just a list.
+R adds a class attribute ("data.frame") and row numbers, but the underlying structure is just a named list with bookkeeping on top.
 You can verify this with str():

 str(df)